-There are sooo many books available for parents to read.
+There are so many books available for parents to read.
 But which books are actually worth reading?!
-I’m sharing my top 10 list of recommended pregnancy and birth books to read when pregnant.
+I’m sharing my top 10 recommended pregnancy books and birth books to read when pregnant.
 They will educate and empower you to have the best pregnancy and birth possible.
 I hope you enjoy them as much as I have!

-This is a great book that covers all aspects of childbearing, from conception through early infancy, and tells you what to expect.
+This great book covers all aspects of childbearing, from conception through early infancy, and tells you what to expect.
 It offers detailed information, suggestions on decisions to make, and advice on steps to take to have a safe and satisfying experience.

-As we all know the foods you eat during pregnancy not only affect you, but they also can have lasting effects on your baby’s brain development and behavior.
-This book spells out everything that your body really needs, why they are needed, and how certain foods contribute to the development of a healthy and happy baby.
+As we all know, the foods you eat during pregnancy affect you and can have lasting effects on your baby’s brain development and behavior.
+This book spells out everything that your body really needs, why they are necessary, and how certain foods contribute to the development of a healthy and happy baby.
 I also like how it also provides 50 great recipes!

-This book is for women who are looking for authoritative, accurate information from a reputable source.
+This book is for women looking for authoritative, accurate information from a reputable source.
 The world-class Mayo Clinic put together this book which includes week-by-week updates on baby’s growth and month-by-month changes for mom.
-It also contains a 40-week pregnancy calendar, a symptoms guide, and a review of important pregnancy decisions as well as advice on how to get pregnant, meal planning, exercise, medication use and parenthood.
+It also contains a 40-week pregnancy calendar, a symptoms guide, a review of important pregnancy decisions, advice on how to get pregnant, meal planning, exercise, medication use, and parenthood.

 4. Belly Laughs

-Author, comedian and actress, Jenny McCarthy, tells you in her hilarious book what you can really expect when you’re expecting!
-She covers things like morning sickness, hormonal rage, to hemorrhoids, granny panties, pregnant sex, and her delivery.
+Author, comedian, and actress Jenny McCarthy tells you in her hilarious book what you can really expect when you’re expecting!
+She covers things from morning sickness and hormonal rage to hemorrhoids, granny panties, pregnant sex, and her delivery.

 This book is a must-read!
-It’s filled with inspiring birth stories, advice, and it truly is a great resource for all expectant women.
-I love how it takes the fear out of childbirth and talks about how wonderful birth really can be.
-It shares information about:
+It’s filled with inspiring birth stories and advice and is an excellent resource for all pregnant women.
+I love how it takes the fear out of childbirth and discusses how wonderful birth can be.
+It shares information about the following: